PhD, University of California-Davis, 2006

-Dr. Jessica Tracy is a Professor of Psychology at the University of British Columbia and a Sauder Distinguished Scholar.
+Dr. Jessica Tracy is a Professor of Psychology at the University of British Columbia, a Sauder Distinguished Scholar and an Associate Editor at Affective Science.
 Her work is currently supported by a Social Sciences and Humanities Research Council of Canada (SSHRC) insight grant.
-She is an Associate Editor at Journal of Personality and Social Psychology: Interpersonal Relationships and Group Processes.

 Dr. Tracy is the author of the book Take Pride, where she reveals how our most misunderstood emotion—pride—has shaped our minds and our culture, and shows how we can harness its power.

 Research interests include emotion, moral thinking, nonverbal expression, self-conscious emotions (e.g., pride, shame), narcissism, status and hierarchy, and trends in psychological science.

 Tracy, J. L., Mercadante, E., Witkower, Z., & Cheng, J. T. (2020).
 The evolution of pride and social hierarchy.
 Advances in Experimental Social Psychology, 62, 51-114.